ryandaniels/ansible-role-iptables-docker-swarm/README.md

 <https://docs.docker.com/network/iptables/>

 **SELinux Bug**:
-Currently there's a bug with SELinux that prevents saving the iptables rules to the iptables.save file (saving iptables rules a 2nd time will fail).
+Currently there's a bug with SELinux that prevents saving the iptables rules to the iptables.save file.
+Impact: Saving the iptables rules a 2nd time will silently fail.
+Workaround has been added so SELinux allows chmod to interact with the iptables.save file.
+Alternatively you could disable SELinux, but that's not recommended.
 Bug report: <https://bugs.centos.org/view.php?id=12648>
-Workaround has been added to allow chmod to interact with the iptables.save file.

 **WARNING**:
 Make sure you test in non-production first, I cannot make any guarantees or held responsible.